austin-liujinjian/austin-liujinjian.github.io/_pages/publications.md

 * **J. J. LIU**, H. S. MIR, K. T. WONG, and Y. I. WU*, "Range-Direction Transmit Beamforming for Wireless Power Transfer" **(Preparing)**

-* K. T. Wong, Andry Olenko, **J. J. LIU**, S. YANG, M. L. VELASCO, Y. I. WU*, "How a Bi-Axial Velocity-Sensor's Direction-Finding Precision is Affected by Angular Spreading of the Incident Source" **(Preparing)**
+* K. T. WONG, A. OLENCO, **J. J. LIU**, S. YANG, M. L. VELASCO, Y. I. WU*, "How a Bi-Axial Velocity-Sensor's Direction-Finding Precision is Affected by Angular Spreading of the Incident Source" **(Preparing)**

+*(Due to some papers still being prepared, the order of authors may not fixed and could change when submitted)*